Momentum-Free/sledgehammer-bot-docs/docs/commands/config.md

 <!-- Imports -->
 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';
-import Admonition from '@theme/Admonition';
-import CodeBlock from '@theme/CodeBlock';

 <!-- Documentation -->
 This command is used to configure multiple aspects and functionalities of the bot.